Origami-Cloudless-AI/TinyMLaaS-2023-winter/README.md

 6. Put the above all in a container, reproducible with Docker file
 7. Add an unit test for this hello world[*](https://www.tensorflow.org/lite/microcontrollers/library#run_the_tests)
 8. Add coverage measurement infrastructure (gcov in C?)
-9. Add dashboard of coverage (github page?)
+9. Add acceptance test, How should we ensure "Hello world"?
-10. Hook PR in CI / CD (github action / workflow)
+10 Add dashboard of coverage (github page?)
-11. Anything more here?
+11. Hook a PR in CI / CD (github action / workflow)

 Please feel free to edit this document to share information with others correctly.